Breastfeeding and Other Foods

 Breastmilk contains much less iron than formulas, especially the iron-enriched formulas, and this is as it should be.
 Actually, the low levels of iron in breastmilk are thought to give the baby extra protection against infection, as many bacteria require iron in order to multiply.
-The iron in breastmilk is very well utilized by the baby (about 50% is absorbed), while being unavailable to bacteria and the breastfed full term baby does not need any additional iron before about 6 months of age.
+The iron in breastmilk is very well utilized by the baby (about 50% is absorbed), while being unavailable to bacteria and the breastfed full term baby does not need any additional iron before about 6 months of age, at a time when his own immune system is more robust than previously and mor able, with continued breastfeeding to fight off infection.
 However, introduction of iron containing foods should not be delayed much beyond 6 months of age.

 Exclusively breastfed babies do not usually require solid foods before about 6 months of age.
 Indeed, many do not require solid foods until 9 months or more of age, if we can judge by their weight gain and iron status.
 However, there are some babies who will have great difficulty learning to accept solid food if not offered solids before 7-9 months of age.
 Because the six-month-old baby will also soon need to have an additional source of iron, it is generally recommended and convenient that solids be introduced around 6 months of age.
 Some babies show great interest in grabbing food off your plate by 5 months, and there is no reason discourage them from taking the food and playing with it and putting it in their mouths and eating it.

 There has been a lot of publicity recently about not giving babies cow’s milk until at least 9 months.
 This is not applicable to the baby who is breastfeeding.
 The breastfeeding baby can take some of his milk as cow’s milk after about 6 months of age, especially if he is starting to take substantial amounts of a wide variety of solids as well.
 The breastfed baby, who has been supplemented with formula as mentioned above, can get that formula mixed with solids or that formula can be replaced with cow’s milk.
 Certainly, cow’s milk is less expensive.
-Goat’s milk is an alternative.
+Goat’s milk is an alternative but not as easy to obtain and more expensive.
 Many breastfeeding babies will not drink formula because they do not like the taste.
 Actually, the breastfeeding baby can get all the milk he needs from the breast without his requiring other sorts of milk, even if he is breastfeeding only a few times a day.
-See the information sheet “What to feed the baby when the mother works outside the home” for more information.
+See the information sheet “What to feed the baby when the mother works outside the home” and food for more information.

 There is no advantage in this situation of giving formula, especially by bottle and there may be some important disadvantages.
-Even at this age a baby may start to prefer the bottle if he seems not to be getting enough from the breast (if, in fact, he will accept a bottle).
-On the other hand, if the baby does accept the bottle and if your milk supply has decreased, as it might have, giving the baby a bottle may almost guarantee that the baby will soon refuse the breast.
-See the information sheet “Late Onset Decreased Milk Supply or Flow” for reasons your milk supply may have decreased.
+Even at this age a baby may start to prefer the bottle if s/he seems not to be getting enough from the breast (if, in fact, s/he will accept a bottle).
+On the other hand, if the baby does accept the bottle and if your milk supply has decreased, as it almost certainly has, giving the baby a bottle may almost guarantee that the baby will soon refuse the breast.
+See the information sheet “Late Onset Decreased Milk Supply or Flow” for reasons your milk supply may have decreased (but some have already been mentioned in the previous paragraph).
 It would be preferable in this circumstance to give solids off a spoon rather than to give formula in a bottle.
 If you wish to mix formula with solids, that does not cause the same sort of problem as giving formula or even expressed milk in a bottle.
 If the baby seems hungry after breastfeeding, feed him solids off a spoon.
 See the information sheet “Starting Solid Foods” for more information.
 However, it may be possible with a few simple techniques, to get the baby gaining well, and/or to be satisfied with breastfeeding alone.
 Check with the clinic.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.